masazelic/annrl-project/README.md

-# ANN/Reinforcement learning project: Mountain Car environment
+# ANN/Reinforcement learning project: DQN and Dyna Agents in Mountain Car environment

 Project was done as the part of the coursework for the CS-456: ANN/Reinforcement learning.